LibreOffice Help pages are displayed in your system default web browser.

 Select the search options that you want to use.

-To find the next occurrence of the search term on the page, click on the Up arrow or Down arrow to find the previous or next occurrence.
+To find the previous occurrence of the search term on the page, click on the Up arrow.
+To find the next occurrence, click on the Down arrow.